Dynamics of Spin Helices in the One-Dimensional $XX$ Model: Introduction

-In that experiment, a gas of $^{7}$Li atoms are trapped in an ensemble of 1D optical lattices, nominally with one particle per site.
+In that experiment, a gas of (bosonic) $^{7}$Li atoms is trapped in an ensemble of 1D optical lattices, nominally with one particle per site.
 Strong interactions suppress hopping, and the $\sigma_j^z=\pm 1$ spin states correspond to different hyperfine states of the localized atoms.
-Superexchange leads to nearest-neighbor spin-spin interactions, whose strength can be tuned with a Feshbach resonance.
-This allows the implementation of Eq.~\eqref{eq:XXModelSpins}, or to other spin models.
-The spin chain is initialized in a helix, with $\langle \sigma_j^z\rangle=-\cos(Qj)$ and $\langle \sigma_j^x\rangle=\sin(Qj)$, and the spins subsequently evolve.
+Superexchange leads to nearest-neighbor spin-spin interactions, whose strength can be tuned with a Feshbach resonance \cite{TiesingaRMP2010}.
+This allows the implementation of Eq.~\eqref{eq:XXModelSpins} or other spin models.
+The spin chain is initialized in a helix with $\langle \sigma_j^z\rangle=-\cos(Qj+\phi)$ and $\langle \sigma_j^x\rangle=\sin(Qj+\phi)$, where $Q=2\pi/\lambda$ is the wave vector of the helix and $\phi$ is its phase.

 In the language of fermions, the spin-helix initial state is highly unusual.
-We diagonalize the single-particle density matrix, and show that the state is made up of several bands with fractional occupation.
-Starting from this initial state, we calculate the time dynamics, expressing the time dependence of the spin correlations in terms of a sum of Bessel functions.
-The correlations oscillate, and we are able to interpret them in terms of a rotation of non-uniform rotation of the spins.
-Due to the fermion dispersion, the correlations also decay.
+We diagonalize the single-particle density matrix and show that the state is made up of several bands with fractional occupation.
+Starting from this initial state, we calculate the dynamics of spin correlations.
+Their time dependence is expressed in terms of a sum of Bessel functions, from which the long-time asymptotics are readily extracted.
+We compare these exact results to semiclassical and long-wavelength approximations.
+This leads to a physical picture in terms of spin precession and quantum spin diffusion, with the correlations decaying as $t^{-1/2}$.

-The experiment found that this decay was exponential, and used the $Q$-dependence of the time constant to distinguish between models with different transport regimes, such as ballistic, superdiffusive, diffusive, and subdiffusive.
-We show that the XX model instead yields a power law decay.
-Although we do not model it here, the experimental decay is likely due to the presence of empty sites in their lattice, or due to inhomogeneities in their optical potentials or magnetic fields.
-Accurate quantum simulation of iconic spin models will require addressing such complications.
+The experiment instead found that this decay was exponential and used the $Q$ dependence of the time constant to distinguish between models with different transport regimes (ballistic, superdiffusive, diffusive, and subdiffusive).
+The discrepency is likely due to the presence of empty sites in their lattice \cite{JepsenNature2020} or inhomogeneities in their optical potentials or magnetic fields.
+Although we do not model it here, we suspect the discrepancy originates from the empty sites in particular.
+Initial simulations modeling the effect of such holes have been performed in Ref.~\cite{JepsenNature2020}, and a disagreement with the experiment is already present there.
+The accurate quantum simulation of iconic spin models in the future will require addressing such experimental complications.